 • Itching and irritation around the vagina

-These symptoms are also seen in infections like Chlamydia, Gonorrhoea, and Mycoplasma.
+Although these symptoms are also seen in infections like Chlamydia, Gonorrhoea, and Mycoplasma, the unusual smell is usually a giveaway.

 Additionally, because Bacterial Vaginosis can occur after sexual intercourse, the presence of symptoms can lead someone to think they have contracted an STI when they haven’t.
 BV is also more likely to occur the more sex you have and the more people you have sex with.